ArseniyPelevin/Y-maze/README.md

 # Hardware

-Arduino Mega, LCD 128x64, Keypad 4x4, LED (x5), servo motor, perforated circuit board, 12V adapter, 12V to 3.3V/5V buck step down power supply module, maze box, (CED)
+Arduino Mega, LCD 128x64, Keypad 4x4, LED (x5), servo motor, perforated circuit board, 12V adapter, 12V to 3.3V/5V buck step down power supply module, maze box, (data acquisition interface)

 A total of 5 LEDs are used: 3 for middle signal and one for each side.
 It is important that LEDs are not too bright, as it can repel the rat.
 In our experiments we observed steadily wrong choices, as rats,